Make Rose Gold Pink Bath Bombs Recipe

 Make these lush-inspired millennium pink bath bombs for a fun gift or for yourself!

-Here at Ruffles and Rain Boots, we love love love making bath bombs for gifts for friends, the kids, and, well, for ourselves of course.
-These can be made with any scents you like and even colored however you want.
-I’ll give you tips on both below.
+Here at Ruffles and Rain Boots, we love love love making homemade bath bomb recipes for gifts for friends, the kids, and for ourselves of course.
+They can be made with any scents you like and even colored however you want.

 No Time to Make This Now?
 Save or Share for Later